tandn37/stsol-unstake-widget/README.md

 # stSOL unstake widget

-A frontend widget for [solido](https://github.com/lidofinance/solido), the Lido DAO-governed liquid staking protocol for the Solana blockchain.
+A frontend widget for unstake stSOL from the [solido](https://github.com/lidofinance/solido), liquid staking protocol for the Solana blockchain.

 ### Prerequisites